usgs-makerspace/makerspace-base-wbeep/README.md

 ### Background
 This project builds on the project 'makerspace-website-base' ( https://github.com/usgs-makerspace/makerspace-website-base ), which provides useful information on creating projects using the Vue framework.
 Expanding on what was created in 'makerspace-website-base', this project adds a Leaflet map with Vue-like component map layers using the Vue2Leaflet plugin.
 The Leaflet documentation offers an 'Interactive Choropleth Map' example that seemed like a good model for what is needed in WBEEP.
 The example creates a Leaflet map layer that takes in geojson and produces the outlines of US states.
 This layer is then overlaid on a set of map tiles.
 In the Leaflet example, Mapbox tiles are used.
 In this project OpenStreetMap tiles are used.
 Mapbox required a registration key, while OpenStreetmap did not.
 So to avoid adding additional complications, OpenStreetMap was used.

-####IDEAS!
+#### IDEAS!
 It seems that the Leaflet Choropleth example provides much of the what is needed in WBEEP.
 I believe that we can use a geojson layer showing states boundaries as the initial layer.
 The example has a 'click to zoom feature' that would be ideal for users to use to zone in on the region they want to explore.
 After the zoom, we could allow a second layer of geojson with the Hydrological Response unit (HRU) boundaries that could also be clickable to zoom into the data for each HRU.
 Perhaps, we could also add an intermediate layer that would allow clicking down to a county level . . .
 (One caveat, I did not have time to get the click-to-zoom working, but I mostly understand the pattern now, and I think it is very possible)

+## Get Started - Create Your Project
+##### Create Your Project - option 1 - clone or download the complete project
+This is the fastest way, and if you already have a background in Vue, go ahead fork the repo and clone/download away.

+##### Create Your Project - option 2 -The Step by Step from the Beginning
+If you are not familiar with the Vue framework and have not completed the first 'step-by-step' section of this project ( https://github.com/usgs-makerspace/makerspace-website-base ), you may find value in checking that out.

+##### Create Your Project -option 3 - Download the Base Project and then Add Leaflet
+This is the best option if you want to learn about using Leaflet with Vue, are familiar with Vue or have gone through the 'step-by-step' tutorial ( https://github.com/usgs-makerspace/makerspace-website-base ), and want to know more about how the Vue2Leaflet plugin fits into the picture.
+The remainder of this readme deals with this option.

+### Get the base project
+The base project is at https://github.com/usgs-makerspace/makerspace-website-base .
+On the repository home page, hit green 'Clone or download' button and then select 'Download ZIP'.
+Extract the ZIPed files to a directory of your choice and change root directory of 'makerspace-base-wbeep'.
+Once there, run 'npm install' to pull down the project dependencies.
+Then, run the project according to the 'Running the Project' instruction in the repository.

 ### Install Leaflet and Vue2Leaflet in to the project
+Once the base project up and running you can move on getting a Leaflet map running.
 Leaflet is an open-source mapping library for displaying data on maps.
-Vue2Leaflet allows Leaflet map layers to work within the Vue framework as a set of Vue components.
+We will also add a Vue plugin called Vue2Leaflet which allows Leaflet map layers to work within the Vue framework as a set of Vue components.

 General Leaflet information: https://leafletjs.com/